ioos/erddap-gold-standard/README.md

   If the machine is behind a router, configure port forwarding for the ports you chose (for example, 80/443 or a custom port) to the host running the container.
 - Use HTTPS in production.
 Obtain and install a TLS certificate (for example, via Let's Encrypt) for your domain.
+Typical deployment scenarios include:
-You can terminate TLS at a reverse proxy (nginx, Traefik, Caddy) in front of the ERDDAP container, or configure a proxy service to forward HTTPS to the container's HTTP port.
+  - Terminating TLS at a reverse proxy (nginx, Traefik, Caddy) and proxying requests to ERDDAP’s HTTP port
+  - Directly routing traffic to ERDDAP’s HTTP/HTTPS ports, typically via firewall NAT
+  - Forwarding requests to ERDDAP at the web server, using HTTPS→HTTPS or HTTP→HTTP (or redirecting HTTP to HTTPS)

   ERDDAP itself should be left unchanged.

 For more detailed ERDDAP deployment guidance (security, reverse proxies, certificates and recommended production practices), see the upstream ERDDAP